franchsli/whatsapp_clone_django/README.md

     - Add the create chats logic.
     - Improve readibility and scalability of consumers.
     **MUST DO** Make it so you can add contacts and create chats selecting contacts.
+    - You can use FILTER ELEMENTS WITH `SHOW ...
+WHEN` from Hyperscript